jungy-aws/AWS-Immersion-Day/Lab1/README.md

 ### Please keep in mind..
 * You only have to use 'us-east-1' Region not the one closest to you. (make it sure, you should be with "N.Virginia" - please refer to below console view).
-* As of today (8/15/2021), if we run infra cloudformation, then EKS cluster is created with K8s 1.20 versino.
+* As of today (8/15/2021), if we run infra cloudformation, then EKS cluster is created with K8s 1.20 version.

 ## 1. Please download CFN template for this Lab
 * CFN repo1: https://github.com/crosscom/AWS-Immersion-Day/blob/main/Lab1/templates/aws-immersion-infra.yaml